 Supplements are discussed candidly.
-Roman and McGorry recommend brand-name products like Athletic Greens and Blue Star Nutraceuticals and even tell you how much of each you should need to complete the program.
+Roman and McGorry recommend brand-name products like Athletic Greens and even tell you how much of each you should need to complete the program.
 They’re careful to endorse products while still maintaining that good nutrition habits reign supreme.
 A good addition here is their hierarchy of supplements list, so you can prioritize what you buy based on the cash you have to spend.

 It’s fun.
 The workouts are challenging and, sooner or later, they put you through pretty much every kind of weight training known to man.
 There’s enough variety here to keep the most ADD gym-goer entertained, and will help anyone to figure out which styles of training he gets the best results with.
 Some of the calf training in Phase III impressed me.
 The bottom, stretched, position of a calf raise is held for 15 seconds—a brutal but effective means of making room in the fascia of this commonly tight muscle for growth.

 Apart from that, the tongue-in-cheek voice Roman and McGorry use will keep you chuckling even while you read about sets, reps, and calories.
 The authors’ sincere love of the subject matter (comic book heroes, not just training) is readily apparent.